pschachte/wybe/README.md

 ## The Wybe Language

-The Wybe language is intended to be easy to learn and easy to use, but powerful and efficient enough for for practical use.
+The Wybe language is intended to be easy to learn and easy to use, but powerful and efficient enough for practical use.
 It is intended to support best programming practice, but not necessarily *common* practice.

 Wybe combines the best features of declarative and imperative languages,